ilizin/pippo-code/README.md

 ## Acknowledgments

-Thank you to Codility for providing a platform to practice coding problems and keep my problem-solving skills alive.
+Thank you to Codility for providing a platform to practice coding problems.